Cloud-CV/IDE/tutorials/supported_layers.md

 ## Additional Notes:
 * Keras does not support the LRN layer used in Alexnet & many other models.
 To use the LRN layer refer to here: https://github.com/Cloud-CV/Fabrik/blob/master/tutorials/keras_custom_layer_usage.md.
 * Documentation for writing your own Keras layers is found here: https://keras.io/layers/writing-your-own-keras-layers/
+* Caffe 3D layers can be used in Caffe 2.0

+## Documentation for Caffe, Keras, and Tensorflow layers
 * Documentation for all Keras Layers is found here: https://keras.io/layers/about-keras-layers/
 * Documentation for all Caffe Layers is found here: http://caffe.berkeleyvision.org/tutorial/layers.html
 * Documentation for all Tensorflow Layers is found here: https://www.tensorflow.org/api_docs/python/tf/layers